ricardobaumann/spring_blog_api/README.md

 Stories breakdown
 1. As a user, I want to create my own posts.
 The post should contain a title (string, 100 characters maximum), content (string, 1000 characters maximum) and a category (string, 50 characters).
 All fields are required, and the post must be assigned to an id.
-2. As a user, I want to access a list of my posts, ordered from newest to oldest.
-The list should show the post title and category, with pagination.
+2. As a user, I want to access a paginated list of my posts.
 3. As a user, I want to authenticate myself to have access to my posts, so no other user will be able to modify my content.